krishols/pythongamedev/new library/brainstorming.md

 "

 "
+week 1
 1. literature review-2 hr
 2. pygame-2
 3. what should the API look like-1 hr think of some assignments for the semester

+google scholar cite backtrack quorum research

+professor pollock

+flip and blit semantics

+realpython for pygame tutorials

+week 2
+1. literature review - hone in on semantics
+    * larger constructs and understanding of language semantics and api design

+2. pygame